sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 ---
-title: "Build a blog with github"
+title: "Build a blog with Github - Part 1"
 layout: post
 date: 2016-02-27 10:00
 tag: blog-setup
 blog: true
 draft: true
-summary: "A step by step non-coder's guide to setting up a personal site on github"
+summary: "Part 1 of a step by step non-coder's guide to setting up a personal site on Github"
 permalink: build-a-github-blog-part-1
 ---